 After about four hours of the pain I talked to the nurse and she got the doctor.
 He did an exam and found that I was 4cm dilated.
 He was shocked.
 He said that typically doesn’t happen with Misoprostol.
 I was in full on labor and the baby was on it’s way.
 Therefore I didn’t need the balloon or the patossin.

 A huge part of me was disappointed in myself because I wanted to go natural as long as I could.
 The other part of me was relieved.
 I was sick and the contractions were horrible.
-Sean came back just as I was getting the epidural and the wait was on.
+Sean came back just as I was getting the epidural.
+The wait was on.
 I’m glad he missed the nasty labor.

-So for four hours I was pushing for ten seconds in sets of three.
+For four hours I was pushing!!!!
+For ten seconds, in sets of three.
 EVERY.
 THREE.
 MINUTES.
 Insanity.

 The doctor showed Sean and I the forceps and explained in detail what he was going to do.
 Once he turned the baby the right way I was to push with everything I had.

 They had everyone in position.
 They put me in stirrups and raised the bed so high.
 I felt enormous pressure.
 Saw a look of fear on my Moms face and knew it was game time.